 This summary highlights selected information that is presented in greater detail elsewhere in this prospectus.
-This summary does not contain all of the information you should consider before investing in our Class A common stock.
+This summary does not contain all of the information you should consider before investing in our common stock.
 You should read this entire prospectus carefully, including the sections titled "Risk Factors," "Special Note Regarding Forward-Looking Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus, before making an investment decision.
 The last day of our fiscal year is January 31, and our fiscal quarters end on April 30, July 31, October 31 and January 31.
-Our fiscal years ended January 31, 2019, 2020, 2021, 2022, 2023, 2024 and 2025 are referred to herein as fiscal 2019, fiscal 2020, fiscal 2022, fiscal 2022, fiscal 2023, fiscal 2024 and fiscal 2025, respectively.
-Unless the context otherwise requires, all references in this prospectus to "we," "us," "our," "our company," and "ServiceTitan" refer to ServiceTitan, Inc. and its consolidated subsidiaries, and references to our "common stock" include our Class A common stock, Class B common stock and Class C common stock.
+Our fiscal years ended January 31, 2019, 2020, 2021, 2022, 2023, 2024 and 2025 are referred to herein as fiscal 2019, fiscal 2020, fiscal 2022, fiscal 2023, fiscal 2024 and fiscal 2025, respectively.
+Unless the context otherwise requires, all references in this prospectus to "we," "us," "our," "our company," and "ServiceTitan" refer to ServiceTitan, Inc. and its consolidated subsidiaries.